hsf-training/analysis-essentials/git/10-open.md

 exercises: 5
 questions:
 - "How can version control help me make my work more open?"
-objectives:
-- "Explain how a version control system can be leveraged as an electronic lab notebook for computational work."
 ---
 # Open Science

+{% objectives "Learning Objectives" %}
+- "Explain how a version control system can be leveraged as an electronic lab notebook for computational work."
+{% endobjectives %}

 > The opposite of "open" isn't "closed".
 > The opposite of "open" is "broken".